 Debt consolidation is when you combine your outstanding debts into one loan.
-So rather than paying off different loans like your credit card, personal loan and car loan at different interest rates - and sometimes with different lenders - you just have one loan, one regular repayment and one interest rate.
+Rather than paying off different loans like your credit card, personal loan and car loan at different interest rates - and sometimes with different lenders - you have just one loan, one regular repayment and one interest rate.

 One of the biggest potential benefits of consolidating into your home loan is having just one repayment to monitor, which can help make managing your finances easier.

 Typically, interest rates on home loans are lower than other lending options, so if you roll all your debt into your home loan you could be paying less interest each month.
 And if you adjust your home loan repayments to be the same as you what you were paying for all of your individual debts, taking advantage of the lower interest rate could help you pay your mortgage faster.
 You could even put what you save in interest towards making extra home loan repayments.